 If your cat is outgoing and confident, well trained and happy to travel then we want to hear from you!
 Here’s what we need to see:

-Send us four or five pictures of Felix that represent his personality.
+Send us four or more pictures of Felix that represent his personality.
 These pictures don’t need to be from a professional, but you should think about how your picture looks.
 Casting agents, photographers, producers and many other people will be looking at the pictures you send.

 - Think about what’s in the background of your picture.
 We like to see pictures of your cat in the home, but we don’t want to see a pile of dirty washing in the background!

 - It doesn’t matter how good you look in the picture with your cat, we don’t want you to be in the picture with Felix at all, rather your cat should be the star.
-This is what casting agent are looking for.
+This is what casting agent is looking for.

 - Pictures of your cat asleep aren’t helpful to us.
 We can’t see his eyes and we can’t see his whole body.